TristanSalles/myWeb/content/home/about.md

 # Biography

-Tristan Salles is a lecturer of Geophysics at the University of Geosciences.
+Tristan Salles is a lecturer of Geophysics in the School of Geosiences at the University of Sydney.

-His research fields are in computational geosciences with application areas in sediment transport dynamics, Earth surface evolution, deep time interactions between climate, ocean, and geomorphology.
-He is an expert in quantitative methods based on forward modelling, data query, transformation & visualisation, algorithm design, and parallelism implementation.
+My research fields are in computational geosciences with application areas in sediment transport dynamics, Earth surface evolution, deep time interactions between climate, ocean, and geomorphology.
+I am an expert in quantitative methods based on forward modelling, data query, transformation & visualisation, algorithm design, and parallelism implementation.